Skip to Content

 Where to Find Cool Rocks in Minnesota?

 There are plenty of igneous, metamorphic, and sedimentary rocks to be found in Minnesota.
-Among the most famous, are the yooperlites, binghamite, or geodes.
+Among the most famous are the yooperlites, binghamites, or geodes.
 Here is where you can find them!

 Binghamite